Follow-up care after treatment

 - the arrangements at the hospital you go to.

 You may feel worried before an appointment.
 Going back to hospital can be a difficult reminder of what you have been through.
 But it can also be a positive reminder that you are getting back to everyday life.
 People are often reassured after their visit.

-Check-ups are usually every few months in the first year.
-After the first year, you will have fewer check-ups.
-You may not need to continue going to the hospital in the future.
+You will have fewer check-ups after the first year.
+You may not need to go to the hospital in the future.

 It is very important to go to your appointments.
 If you cannot go because you are not feeling well, tell the clinic.
 They can arrange another appointment for you.

 Your cancer team can refer you to other services if you need specialist help.
 For example, they may refer you to a psychologist or counsellor for emotional help, or a physiotherapist for advice about exercising.

 Tips for getting the most from your appointment

 - Write down any questions before your appointment.
 You can also write down the answers to help you remember them.

 - Take someone with you.
 They can support you and can help you remember what was said.